 When you apply to NOSM University, you will be asked to indicate your preferred campus.
 Students will be assigned to campuses based on the availability of seats at the preferred site.
 While NOSM University will endeavour to assign successful applicants to their preferred campus, we are unable to guarantee that all students will be offered a seat at their preferred site.

 All applications for admission to the six Ontario medical schools are submitted through the Ontario Medical School Application Service (OMSAS).
-To apply to the Northern Ontario School of Medicine, applicants must register and create an account with OMSAS before mid-September.
+To apply to NOSM University’s UME Program, applicants must register and create an account with OMSAS.
+The OMSAS application opens in mid-July.
 The application deadline is the first week of October for admission the following September.

-The Northern Ontario School of Medicine reserves the right to review and change the admissions requirements at any time without notice.
+NOSM University reserves the right to review and change the UME Program admissions requirements at any time without notice.
 Please monitor our website for up-to-date information.

-All documents and application materials must be submitted through the application centre.
+All documents and application materials must be submitted through OMSAS.
 Candidates will be assessed solely based on materials submitted to OMSAS by the application deadlines.
-Addendums or supplemental materials sent directly to the School of Medicine will be destroyed.
+Addendums or supplemental materials sent directly to NOSM University will be destroyed.